-2007 has been an amazing year!
+2007 has been a fantastic year!
 A year in which the smallest detail became a visual feast and the awe-inspiring beauty of open spaces was shown to me with crystal clarity for the first time in my life.

 For the first time, I have been able to recognise the faces of friends from a distance, which is giving me a curious mixture of the familiarity of established friendships, combined with the excitement of seeing someone for the first time; because they have literally looked different, each time my eyesight has improved.